Introduction

 - Strength focus

-- Higher resistance or higher effort
+- Higher resistance and force production

-- Longer rest
+- Longer rest between sets, ~1-3 minutes

 - Muscle (hypertrophy) focus